What’s the Cost of a Classroom Trailer?

 The trailers have air conditioning, electricity, water, sometimes bathrooms – everything you’d need in a modern classroom.
 They’re longer than they are wide, so it takes some getting used to for teachers to arrange desks and tables.

 But once everything is set up (and you can try different formats) it’s ready to host students who want to learn.
-Or who have to be there because it’s the law.
+Or who has to be there because it’s the law.
 Whichever.

 What Options Do You Have?